 So you think you might want to go trekking in Nepal?
 Good choice.
 Whether you’re an experienced high-altitude trekker or not, there are fun and challenging options throughout the country.
 Never mind some of the best mountain views in the world…

-While Nepal is a popular destination for trekkers, it’s also quite rugged.
+While Nepal is a popular destination for trekkers, especially the Himalayas, it’s also quite rugged.
 Being clear on all your options certainly helps before committing to a particular hike.
 Here’s a guide to all you need to know about trekking in Nepal: when, where and how to go, and what you need to bring.

 Nepal, like all trekking destinations, has distinct high and low seasons.
 Pick the one that makes best sense for you:

 - Autumn: September to November.
 First peak season.
 Weather is warm but not too hot.
 Skies are generally clear after the monsoon.